ecurrencyhodler/satdoku/README.md

 ## How It Works

-1. Player starts with 1 free life
+1. Player starts with 2 free lives
 2. When a mistake is made, player loses a life
 3. When lives reach 0, a purchase modal appears
 4. Player can purchase a life via Lightning payment (1,500 sats)
 5. After successful payment, life is added and gameplay resumes
+6. AI chatbot tutor (Howie) provides helpful guidance during gameplay without revealing answers

 ## Development